JonathanDPotter/upc-tracker/README.md

 /api/group

-- GET/ -returns all groups
+- GET/ -returns all groups created by this user
 - GET/:\_id -returns group with \_id provided
 - POST/, creates a group, must have [protected route]
 - PUT/:\_id -updates group with \_id provided [protected route]